-Purée 3 cups watermelon and transfer to a large nonmetallic bowl.
-Add lime juice, lime zest, salt, garlic, tomato, cucumber, green pepper, red onion, vinegar, oil, fresh herbs of choice, sugar, and jalapeno, if using, and 1 cup cubed watermelon.
-Mix well.
+Purée 3 cups of the watermelon.
+Transfer to a large bowl, add the lime zest and juice, salt, garlic, tomato, cucumber, bell pepper, onion, vinegar, oil, jalapeno, if using, ground pepper, herbs, and sugar.

 Chill until serving time.
-For a pretty presentation, fill martini glasses with the gazpacho and garnish with a slice of lime and fresh herb sprig, if desired.
+For a pretty presentation, fill clear glasses with the gazpacho and garnish with a slice of lime and a fresh herb sprig, if desired.

 - This recipe can easily be increased by adding more of the fruit and vegetables.
 Try adding pineapple tidbits for a tropical flavor.

 - To add a touch of sweetness without using sugar, add half of a cored red apple to the blender with the 3 cups of watermelon.

 How to Store Watermelon Gazpacho

 Refrigerate leftover watermelon gazpacho in a covered container for up to 3 to 4 days.